mac799l/drone-swarm-simulation/README.md

 <img width="720" height="480" alt="Screenshot_20250714_131243" src="https://github.com/user-attachments/assets/ff43683f-ed3f-4696-b713-ef37b3ed4e5a" />

 However, if we want to do machine vision tasks, we will want to be able to access the camera stream from our own scripts.
 Doing this with a single drone requires no additional configuration and you can follow the next section about enabling the camera stream.
-However, if we are using multiple drones and wish to access their cameras, we will need to ensure the cameras are streaming to different ports first and the process I use is somewhat involved.
+However, if we are using multiple drones and wish to access their cameras, we will need to ensure the cameras are streaming to different ports first and the process I used is somewhat involved.

 ### Using Multiple Camera Streams